42mate/expenses/README.md

 To use npm, run

 `lando npm COMMAND`

+## Fronted Development

-To Compile scss and js, use
+To Compile scss and js, use for development

 `lando npm run dev`

+## Database

 To access to mysql, use

 `lando mysql laravel`

+## Email

-To tests emails, enter to the Mailhog service.
+To tests emails, enter to the Mailhog service with your browser.